telerik/maui-docs/controls/combobox/visual-structure.md

 ## Legend

-- `Placeholder`&mdash;The text which is used to give guidance to the end user on what should be entered/searched in the input.
+- `Placeholder`&mdash;The text which is used to give guidance to the end user on what can be entered/searched in the input.
 - `ClearButton`&mdash;Clears the selection of the control both multiple and single.
 - `Tokens`&mdash;When multiple items are selected from the dropdown list, these items appear as tokens.
-They can easily be deselected using their close button.
+They can be deselected using their close button.
 - `SelectedItem`&mdash;The currently selected item.
 - `SelectedItems`&mdash;The selected items, when multiple selection is used.
-- `DropDownButton`&mdash;A button used for opening and closing the DropDown part of the control – the arrow icon of the button indicates whether it is currently opened or closed.
+- `DropDownButton`&mdash;A button used for opening and closing the DropDown part of the control – the arrow icon of the button indicates whether it's currently opened or closed.